 SCDC is drafting a Policy Implementation Plan that will link with the Thorpeness and Aldringham neighbourhood Plan.
 It will be issued for consultation in spring 2018.

 Managing our coastline is a national issue and Great Yarmouth Borough Council is liaising with the Government about what can be done.
-A study is now underway which will provide important information to help support these conversations.
+A study has been done to provide important information to help support these conversations.

-The Winterton to Hemsby Coastal Management Study will be the first stage of a wider project that will cover the coastline between Winterton and Great Yarmouth to consider the most appropriate way of managing this dynamic shoreline over the next few decades.
+The Winterton to Hemsby Coastal Management Study is the first stage of a wider project that will cover the coastline between Winterton and Great Yarmouth to consider the most appropriate way of managing this dynamic shoreline over the next few decades.

-Due to urgent need to consider options for Hemsby, we have decided to start this phase of the project now.
-Findings and decisions from this study will then feed into the wider planning for the Winterton to Great Yarmouth coastline.
+Due to urgent need to consider options for Hemsby this phase of the project was started in April 2018.
+Findings and decisions from this study will feed into the wider planning for the Winterton to Great Yarmouth coastline.

 Your involvement will make sure that this study reflects local knowledge and opinion.

 To see the report please use the links below:

 - Focusing on the shoreline of Hemsby to Winterton, this study will enable the Council and communities to make informed decisions regarding future management of this shoreline.